null Skip to main content

 • Disorientation and loss of coordination: Higher-voltage stun guns can cause temporary confusion.

-Comparing Stun Gun Pain to Other Experiences
+How Does Stun Gun Pain Compare to Other Pain?

-How Long Does Stun Gun Pain Last?
+How Long Does the Pain from a Stun Gun Last?

 • 2–3 seconds: Noticeable disorientation, muscle spasms, and temporary weakness.